fabiommendes/easymunk/docs/src/tutorials/SlideAndPinJoint.rst

         draw_ball(screen, ball)

-However, as we use pygame in this example we can instead use the debug_draw method already included in Pymunk to simplify a bit.
+However, as we use pygame in this example we can instead use the debug_draw method already included in Easymunk to simplify a bit.
 It first needs to be imported, and next we have to create a DrawOptions object with the options (what surface to draw on in the case of Pygame)::

-    import pymunk.pygame_util
+    import easymunk.pygame_util
     ...
-    draw_options = pymunk.pygame_util.DrawOptions(screen)
+    draw_options = easymunk.pygame_util.DrawOptions(screen)

 And after that when we want to draw all our shapes we would just do it in this way::

     space.debug_draw(draw_options)

-Most of the examples included with Pymunk uses this way of drawing.
+Most of the examples included with Easymunk uses this way of drawing.

 With the add_ball function and the debug_draw call and a little code to spawn balls you should see a couple of balls falling.
 Yay!